-- Provisioning Profile file(s) matching your project (team ID, bundle ID, …)
+- Provisioning profile file(s) matching your project (team ID, bundle ID, and so on).

-You can store your code signing files and create a signed .ipa file for your iOS project (Xcode or Xamarin), or a signed .app or .pkg file for your MacOS project on bitrise.io.
-You can manually upload all the required files (Provisoning Profiles and .p12 certificate files) or you can use automatic provisioning to automatically generate and manage Provisioning Profiles from a connected Apple Developer account.
+You can store your code signing files and create a signed .ipa file for your iOS project (either native or cross-platform), or a signed .app or .pkg file for your MacOS project on bitrise.io.
+You can manually upload all the required files (provisoning profiles and .p12 certificate files) or you can use automatic provisioning to automatically generate and manage provisioning profiles from a connected Apple Developer account.
 We’ll show you how to use both options!

 We also support using Xcode’s Automatically manage signing option, with both manual and automatic provisioning.